Talks

 If you would like to stage this talke somewhere near you fill in the form below.

-appearance.
+Throughout history humans have sought to embellish and augment their physical appearance.
 As fashions change new contraptions, cosmetics and costumes are devised.
 There has often been little regard given to comfort and well-being when it comes to the body beautiful, and as this talk illustrates, some fashions can be fatal.

 If you would like this talk to make a glamorous appearance somewhere near you just fill in the form below.